liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 simply drag and drop the *serviceContext* entity onto the script editor, which grabs the Service Context.
 Next, drag and drop the *ddlRecord* entity onto the editor.
-We get the `ddlRecordId` from the Service Context and use that ID to lookup the DDL record via Liferay service utility `DDLRecordLocalServiceUtil`.
+We get the `ddlRecordId` from the Service Context and use that ID to look up the DDL record via Liferay service utility `DDLRecordLocalServiceUtil`.
 The code looks like this:

 ![Figure 7.60: You can add snippets of code by simply using the drag-and-drop